 - 15. Witness 1 then told BAHTIJARI to tell [REDACTED] that if he were to go to The Hague, he would 'fuck all of their mothers' and to tell them that if Witness 1 saw them, that Witness 1 would kill them if they did not kill Witness 1 first.24 - 16.
-According to Witness 1, [REDACTED].25 Specifically, according to Witness 1, [REDACTED].26 Witness 1 related that after that incident, [REDACTED].27 Witness 1 was later told that SHALA, [REDACTED], had also given an order that he be killed.28 [REDACTED], who revealed to Witness 1 that [REDACTED].29 - 17.
+According to Witness 1, [REDACTED].25 Specifically, according to Witness 1, [REDACTED].26 Witness 1 related that after that incident, [REDACTED].27 Witness 1 was later told that SHALA, [REDACTED], had also given an order that he be killed.28 [REDACTED].29 - 17.
 BAHTIJARI left Witness 1's house and walked down the street towards a car waiting approximately 200 meters away.30 Two men entered the car, with a third person in the driver's seat.31 Witness 1 concluded that these persons had been outside watching his home while BAHTIJARI was with him.32 - 18.
-As a result of the First Approach, Witness 1 became very concerned for the safety of [REDACTED] and his children, including whether he would be able to defend his family against someone coming to their home to harm Witness 1 and/or his family.33
+As a result of the First Approach, Witness 1 became very concerned for the safety of [REDACTED], including whether he would be able to defend his family against someone coming to their home to harm Witness 1 and/or his family.33